oracle-samples/oci-streaming-datasync-sample/README.md

 •	_RetryFunction_ payload has the node _noOfMessagesToProcess_ to set the no of messages to process in a single call.
 Do change this to a smaller number if processing of each message takes time and there is a possibility of Function to time out.

 •	Consuming messages from a stream requires you to: create a cursor, then use the cursor to read messages.
 A cursor is a pointer to a location in a stream.
 One of the option is to use a  specific offset to start the reading of message.
 This is called an AT_OFFSET cursor.
 RetryFunction in the sample uses the AT_OFFSET cursor for consuming message.
-It accepts _readoffset_ as the starting offset to read message.
+It accepts _readAfterOffset_ as the starting offset to read message.
 It returns the last successfully read offset.
-To process large number of messages together, store returned offset value in a location and pass it as  value of _readoffset_ in json payload and  invoke _RetryFunction_ sequentially.
+To process large number of messages together, store returned offset value in a location and pass it as  value of _readAfterOffset_ in json payload and  invoke _RetryFunction_ sequentially.

 •	The sample function handles PUT, POST and DELETE operations.
 To add or remove operations, change the _ReadDataStreamFunction_ and _RetryFunction_ code.
 Also change the _targetRestApiOperation_ section of the payload.